michaelroth1/mitoSoft.Common.Extensions/README.md

 the output is generated as 'test message form {mitoSoft}'.

-By using this function it s also possible to replace the date in the actual string like
+By using this function it s also possible to replace the date in the actual string.
+An example could be the replacement of the string

 'some message form {find} at {date}'